stefreschke/hwr-oop-project-template/README.md

-# HWR OOP Lecture Project Template
+# Peak Poker - Up to Everest!

 [TODO]: # (Change README.md Headline to better fit to your project!)